garden-io/garden/docs/reference/commands.md

       <name>:

 # [DEPRECATED] Alias for `deploy`.
 A map of all executed Deploys (or Deployments scheduled/attempted) and the Deploy
 # status.
-Please do not use this alias, it will be removed in one of the future releases.
+Please do not use this alias, it will be removed in a future release.
 deployments:
   <Deploy name>:
     # When the service was first deployed by the provider.